CCI-MOC/esi-leap/docs/esi-leap-api-ref.md

     * A string.
     * This field is required.
 * 'status' and 'uuid' are read only.
-* The response to a POST request will be the newly created contract.
+* The response to a POST request will be the newly created lease.
 The response type is 'application/json'.

 An example curl request is shown below.
 ```
-curl -X POST -sH "X-Auth-Token: $token" http://localhost:7777/v1/contracts  -H 'Content-Type: application/json' -d '{
+curl -X POST -sH "X-Auth-Token: $token" http://localhost:7777/v1/leases  -H 'Content-Type: application/json' -d '{
   "start_time": "2020-04-07 05:45:02",
   "end_time": "2020-04-09 05:45:02",
   "name": "c1",